 i) It provides the user with real browsers installed on real devices making it a good experience.

 ii) It is a blend of 6 OS X and 5 Windows versions.

 iii) It supports a variety of browser versions including Firefox, IE, Edge, Chrome, Opera, Safari, and mobile versions such as iPhone, Nexus, and Samsung Galaxy.

 iv) It can be used to test desktop resolutions from 800×600 to 2048×1536.

-3. CrossBrowserTesting: Cross-BrowserTesting is a cross-browser testing service that was launched in 2008.
-With this, the website can be tested in variety of browsers and real devices providing the instant results.
-It uses real physical devices for preforming the tests.
+3. CrossBrowserTesting: Cross-browser testing is a cross-browser testing service that was launched in 2008.
+With this, the website can be tested in a variety of browsers and real devices providing instant results.
+It uses real physical devices for performing the tests.

 i) It supports a large number of browsers that are Chrome, Opera, Safari, Internet Explorer, and Firefox.
 In total, this count is more than 1000.

-ii) It provides an automated screenshot feature which allows the user to generate screens across hundreds of different platforms in few minutes.
+ii) It provides an automated screenshot feature that allows the user to generate screens across hundreds of different platforms in few minutes.

 iii) It supports more than 60 operating systems including iOS, Android, Windows, Mac and many more.